SGP26/sgp26.github.io/content/_index.md

 Continuing a successful tradition from previous years, SGP will also offer a Graduate School, targeted at students and researchers new to the field.
 Courses will be taught by leading experts and complemented by interactive demonstrations to provide in-depth knowledge of recent and fundamental aspects of geometry processing.

-**SGP 2026 will be located at the University of Bern, Switzerland**
+**SGP 2026 will be located at the University of Bern, Switzerland.**